Introducing Website Lookup Endpoint (+ Decision Maker Data in Company Details!) Learn more

 Username only

-For scam checks, username often beats name.
+For scam checks, username is often better than name.

 • "username"